Akhil9982/dashboard_template/README.md

 ## 🔍 Overview

-This project provides a ready-to-use dashboard template built with **plain HTML, CSS, and JavaScript**.
+This project provides a ready-to-use dashboard template built with **plain HTML, CSS.
 It follows best practices for layout, responsiveness, and modular design, so you can easily integrate it into your web applications or expand it with backend functionality or frontend frameworks (React / Vue / Angular) later.

 Inspired by other popular dashboard templates that prioritize clean UI, responsiveness, and ease of customization.